PHB to lead digital finance session of Boulder Microfinance Training in July

 - Guide participants in moving beyond theory by working on actual case examples to apply practical tools documented in the Toolkits.

 - Use these models and tools to lead participants in developing a digital finance or agent network strategy for their own institutions, or one which they support.

-“During the courses I will bring in essential insights from behavioral economics and human-centered design.
-Digital transition is much more than a matter of technology.
-It is first of all a matter of understanding human motivations, and ensuring that digital products and channels help customers and staff achieve their objectives,” Mr. Breul explained.
+“During the courses, I will bring in essential insights from behavioral economics and human-centered design.
+The digital transition is much more than a matter of technology.
+It is, first of all, a matter of understanding human motivations, and ensuring that digital products and channels help customers and staff achieve their objectives,” Mr. Breul explained.

 This blog article will also be published in French on the PHB website: https://www.phbdevelopment.com/fr/